Bramley, Leeds: History

 In 1873, bishop John Gott and H. M. Gott erected a stone cross with Anglo Saxon-style carving to celebrate eight years of living and working in Bramley; it now stands in a walled garden, although in the 1980s it stood at the park entrance.
 Nearby, on Town Street, is the old house that dates back to 1480.

 In the early 1960s, a geological survey on behalf of Leeds Corporation of land to be developed at Gamble Hill towards Farnley, discovered past workings for Elland Flags not shown on historic maps.
 Subsequent investigations found the area riddled with late-eighteenth century shafts and cavities.
 Plans for the layout of the proposed housing estate, in particular the siting of high rise blocks, had to be altered.

 Mary Gawthorpe described her experience living and working at Hough Lane School in Bramley between 1905 and 1907 in her autobiography.
 She recalls: "Bramley was an oasis of peace, and old established centre of homes and living yet within the city bounds... from our kitchen at Warrel's Mount we looked out on open fields.
 The walk to school was almost rural in its calm."

 Much of Bramley was redeveloped in the 1960s and 1970s in an unsympathetic manner that damaged the historic integrity of the area and altered the appearance and the character of the town significantly.
 Bramley Shopping Centre was Leeds' second purpose-built town centre after Seacroft town centre.
 Unlike Seacroft, Bramley Shopping Centre replaced an existing town centre, including many shops and cottages that were dilapidated and in need of repair.
 From 2008, following a time of deterioration of the shopping centre, new anchor stores such as Farmfoods and Tesco took over existing premises or occupied new ones in the course of a general refit.

 The redevelopment of Bramley was condemned by English Heritage as one of the least sensitive redevelopment programmes in Yorkshire.
 In 2008 the Yorkshire Evening Post ran an article describing the redevelopment of a "once-picturesque area", and questioning the replacement of an historic Yorkshire town centre.
 Much of historical Bramley is now protected within the Bramley Town Conservation Area, which focuses on the area around Bramley Park across to Hough Lane.

 Governance

 Bramley was formerly a township and chapelry in the parish of Leeds.
 In 1866 Bramley became a separate civil parish, which was then abolished on 26 March 1904 to form Armley and Bramley.
 In 1901 the parish had a population of 17,299.

 Bramley is in the Parliamentary constituency of Leeds West and Pudsey.
-The Member of Parliament is Chancellor of the Exchequer Rachel Reeves.
+The Member of Parliament is Rachel Reeves.